Pokrovsk offensive: Fighting for Ukrainsk and shift in movement south (7–20 September 2024)

 Fighting continued east of Selydove, where the frontline was reportedly situated between the city's eastern outskirts and Mykhailivka following the reported Ukrainian counterattack in early September.
-Russian media claimed that Selydove was attempting to be encircled, but this was not deemed possible based on the current frontline by the ISW.
+Russian media claimed that an attempt to encircle Selydove was ongoing, but this was not deemed possible based on the current frontline by the ISW.
 Both Russia and Ukraine made marginal advances near Selydove, northeast of the city and west of Mykhailivka, and a Ukrainian military observer confirmed Russian advances east and northeast of Selydove.
 Russian forces reportedly shifted their tactics near Selydove away from frontal assaults to employing small groups moving through covered areas.
 Russian sources claimed advances within Selydove itself, while a Ukrainian officer contrastingly said that the city was "completely under our control".

 In Pokrovsk, the population continued to decrease as residents fled, reaching 18,000 by 11 September.
 Russian forces had meanwhile cut water supplies to the city, blown up multiple bridges near and in Pokrovsk, severing connections to highways in the city, and were able to strike Ukrainian soldiers with drones and artillery.
 According to a Ukrainian unit commander, this hampered logistical supply to the city and meant that Pokrovsk "can already said to have been lost" in terms of its logistical prowess.
 Ukrainian forces were reportedly fortifying the city in preparation for urban combat.

 In Ukrainsk, Russian forces seized control over southern parts of the city by 11 September, while making confirmed advances on the city's northwestern flank by 13 September.
 The ISW stated that the footage confirming this latter advance meant that Ukrainsk "may have" been captured, while also assessing that these attacks on the city's flanks were being preferred over a direct frontal assault as encirclement efforts continued.
 Later footage on 17 September confirmed the complete capture of Ukrainsk, widely amplified by Russian media.
 Following this, Russian forces reportedly began advancing south towards Hirnyk and northwest of Ukrainsk.
 The New York Times assessed that the capture of Ukrainsk could assist in the advance south towards Kurakhove.